wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 1. The Activation Code Delivery Application requests a new activation for a given user.

-1. PowerAuth Server generates an `ACTIVATION_ID` and `ACTIVATION_CODE`.
+1. PowerAuth Server generates an `ACTIVATION_ID` and `ACTIVATION_CODE`, `CTR_DATA` - an initial value for hash based counter, and server key pairs (ECDSA and ML-DSA).
 The activation code may optionally be signed with a hybrid signature, depending on the selected cryptographic algorithm.
 Due to the size of post-quantum signatures, QR codes typically contain only the activation code without signature.

 1. Record associated with given `ACTIVATION_ID` is now in `CREATED` state.

-1. Activation Code Delivery Application receives an `ACTIVATION_CODE` (and optional `ACTIVATION_SIGNATURE` in custom online flows) and displays these information visually in the front-end so that a user can rewrite them in a mobile app with PowerAuth Mobile SDK.
+1. Activation Code Delivery Application receives an `ACTIVATION_CODE` (and optional map of activation signatures for supported signature algorithms) and displays these information visually in the front-end so that a user can rewrite them in a mobile app with PowerAuth Mobile SDK.

 ### Key Exchange